milouCodes/ThinkJava/README.md

 # ThinkJava
 Executions to the Think Java exercises

 Just my personal solutions.
-As ApholloZhu said 'There are definitely more than one way to do them, and most might be better than these.'
+As ApholloZhu said 'There are definitely more ways to do them, and most probably better than these.'